Half Of Americans Think Trump Acted Treasonous In Helsinki, According To A New Poll

 Mr. Trump also questioned the intellectual capacity of his critics on Twitter.
 “So many people at the higher ends of intelligence loved my press conference performance in Helsinki.”

-The US President also opened up about his secret meeting with Putin and promised big results with US-Russia relations.
+The U.S. President also opened up about his secret meeting with Putin and promised big results with U.S.-Russia relations.

 “Putin and I discussed many important subjects at our earlier meeting.
 We got along well which truly bothered many haters who wanted to see a boxing match.
 Big results will come!”